Abdu11a/WeaterMap/README.md

 ### the app have tow view controller :
 - **Add Pin View**  :  Allows the user to drop pins around the world in the map view .

  in this view

 <img src="https://github.com/Abdu11a/WeaterMap/blob/master/Image/Screen1.png" width=400>

 ---

-- **Weather** : Allows the users to see the weather information
+- **Weather View** : Allows the users to see the weather information

  <img src="https://github.com/Abdu11a/WeaterMap/blob/master/Image/screen2.png" width=400>